dmachard/python-dnstap-receiver/README.md

 ## Start dnstap receiver

-The 'dnstap_receiver' binary takes in input a unix socket (dnsdist's configuration) and as output a remote tcp json collector (logstash's configuration).
+The 'dnstap_receiver' binary takes in input a unix socket and as output a remote tcp json collector.

 ```
 dnstap_receiver -u /var/run/dnstap.sock -j 10.0.0.2:8000